View on GitHub

 Table of Contents

-Core Philosophy
+Philosophy

 Security, reliability, and compliance are non-negotiable.
 Every line of code is a potential attack vector or compliance violation.
 Move deliberately, not fast.
 Test all assumptions.

-Code Reusability
+Reusability

-Design your code so it can be reused and refactored quickly.
+Design code so it can be reused and refactored quickly.
 This isn’t about perfection—it’s about making it easy for your future self to swap out clunky implementations in 5-10 minutes of free time.

 Technical debt doesn’t get paid down due to lack of desire; it persists due to lack of time.
 Front-load your pain by writing tests and modular code.
 If refactoring is easy and provable through tests, it will get done.
-Make refactoring easy.

-Golang Best Practices
+Golang

 Go Proverbs